HOWARD COUNTY POLICE DEPARTMENT IS CONDUCTING WRITTEN AND PHYSICAL TESTING FOR POLICE OFFICER LATERAL.

 The Ideal Candidate

-To qualify for this position, candidates must be currently certified by the Virginia Department of Criminal Justice Services (DCJS) as, at a minimum, a Jail Officer/Deputy.
+To qualify for this position, candidates must be currently certified by the Virginia Department of Criminal Justice Services (DCJS) as a Deputy Sheriff, Law Enforcement Officer, or both.
 Current DCJS certifications and previous years of service as a deputy or law enforcement officer will be considered for starting salary determination.

 To be considered an ideal candidate, one must also possess the proven ability to deal courteously with others and exercise sound judgment and common sense even under stress.
 You must be able to understand and carry out oral and written instructions and prepare clear and concise written reports.
 A deputy will be required to physically perform the required tasks of the position and act quickly, calmly, and effectively in stressful situations.